New Organ Transplant Tech Helps More UVA Health Patients Get Needed Organs

 April is National Donate Life Month

-For National Donate Life Month, consider becoming a living organ donor today.
-As a living donor, you can help one of the more than 100,000 people who are right now waiting for a transplant get a new kidney or liver.
+For National Donate Life Month, consider becoming a living organ donor.
+With more than 100,000 people currently waiting for a transplant, your decision could help someone receive a life-saving kidney or liver—and a second chance at life.

 Why Traditional Methods Needed an Upgrade